CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 - Script requires the following commands to be installed:
   - `curl`
   - `docker`, `podman`, or `skopeo`
-- CrowdStrike API Client created with `Falcon Images Download (read)` AND `Sensor Download (read)` scope assigned.
+- CrowdStrike API Client created with these scopes:
+    - `Falcon Images Download (read)`
+    - `Sensor Download (read)`
-- If you are using docker, make sure that docker is running locally.
+- If you are using Docker, make sure that Docker is running locally.

 ## Usage